SpoonX/aurelia-api/doc/getting-started.md

 ```

 Aaaawesome.
 That wasn't really complicated, right?
-All we did, was tell aurelia to use the `spoonx/aurelia-api` plugin and register an endpoint.
+All we did, was tell aurelia to use the `aurelia-api` plugin and register an endpoint.
 Now, let's use it!

 ### Using the plugin